 Parents worry about a range of things that can affect their little ones.
 Once they are old enough to attend school, the spread of head lice becomes a big concern.
 These parasites become a real headache for parents and teachers.
-There are many ways to tackle lice, from shampoos and liquids to homemade remedies that can help you overcome these with success.
-One of these is apple cider vinegar, and so in OneHowTo.com we explain how to use apple cider vinegar to tackle lice.
+There are many ways to tackle lice, from shampoos and liquids to homemade remedies.
+One of these natural solutions is apple cider vinegar.
+So today, oneHOWTO want to show you how to use apple cider vinegar to tackle lice.

-The first thing you have to know before venturing to use apple cider vinegar to tackle lice is that this home remedy, like any natural and chemical free alternative, is not as effective as a commercial product.
-Apple cider vinegar will not totally eliminate the lice but it will kill the eggs, which will fail to withstand the acidity of this ingredient.
+The first thing you have to know before using apple cider vinegar to tackle lice is that this home remedy - like any natural and chemical free alternative - is not as effective as a commercial product.
+Apple cider vinegar will not totally eliminate lice like a lice shampoo, but it will kill the eggs (or nits) which will fail to withstand the acidity of this ingredient.
 Combining this treatment with careful combing is an effective way to get rid of head lice eggs.
 Therefore it is a good choice to use in a complementary manner to other products to eliminate lice.

-Using apple cider vinegar to tackle lice
+How to use apple cider vinegar for head lice

 Using this home remedy to tackle head lice is very simple.
 You just have to mix in equal amounts apple cider vinegar and hot water.
 Apply the liquid all over the dried head, from scalp to ends, soaking well with the mixture.

-You can use apple cider vinegar to tackle lice 3 times a week, always avoiding applying on the same day as the shampoo also used to combat them.
+You can use apple cider vinegar to tackle lice 3 times a week, always avoiding applying on the same day as the shampoo used to combat them.

 You can also try reetha hair wash to prevent lice.